David Mansouri

-David Mansouri (born 21 October 1982 in Glasgow) is a male field hockey player from Scotland, who earned his first cap for the Men's National Team in 2004.
+David Mansouri (born 21 October 1982) is a male former field hockey player from Scotland.

+Biography

+Mansouri earned his first cap for the Scotland men's national field hockey team in 2004.

-He plays club hockey for Western Wildcats.
-Dave Mansouri came through the club's youth system in the late nineties and originally claimed his place in the first team as a full back.
-His dedication led to his first of 19 caps in 2004, and culminated in selection for the 2006 Commonwealth Games.
+He played club hockey for Western Wildcats and came through the club's youth system in the late nineties and originally claimed his place in the first team as a fullback.
+His dedication led to his first 19 caps in 2004.

+He was part of the Scotland Commonwealth Games team at the 2006 Commonwealth Games in Melbourne.

-As he has matured, he has developed into a combative and highly efficient midfield player bringing a different dimension to today's 1st team.
+As he matured, he became a combative and highly efficient midfield player, bringing a different dimension to today's 1st team.
 Given his professional life as a surgeon, it is to his credit that his commitment to hockey has remained so steadfast, to the point that he was able to assume the captaincy in 2009–10.
 Now very much a senior player, Mansouri's role in the current 1st team remains an absolutely vital one.
 Mansouri retired from 1st team hockey in 2014.